DIASPlanetary/Saturn_LFEs/workflow.md

 CODE TO BE CHANGED
 ------------------
-- deal with the different name of 2017 sav file in lfe_func
 - recalculate polyflux using the joined LFEs and add code snippet that combines the file
-- name variable in polyflux combined as flux when first saving
-- take files out of output_unet folder

 HOW THE CODE WORKS
 ------------------